P-p-H-d/mlib/README.md

 Update the shared pointer '*shared1' to point to the same object than the shared pointer 'shared2'.
-Destroy the shared object pointed by '*shared1' if no longer any other shared pointers point to it, set the shared pointer 'shared' to the same object than the one pointed by 'src'.
+Destroy the shared object pointed by '*shared1' if no longer any other shared pointers own it, set the shared pointer 'shared' to the same object than the one pointed by 'src'.
 This function is thread safe.